oliviaburrow/oliviaburrow/README.md

-- 👋 Hi, I’m Olivia Burrow :) I'm a student at Western Washington University and know python and Java.
+- 👋 Hi, I’m Olivia Burrow, I'm a student at Western Washington University and know python and Java :)
 -connect with me via email --> burrowo@wwu.edu